root-project/root/docbook/users-guide/Geometry.md

 ### Finding the State Corresponding to a Location (x,y,z)

-For reminder, a geometry state is a ‘touchable’ object in the geometry hierarchy.
+For reminder, a geometry state is a ‘touchable' object in the geometry hierarchy.
 It is represented by a path like: **/TOP\_1/A\_1/B\_3/C\_1**, where **B\_3** for instance is a copy of volume **B** positioned inside volume **A**.
 A state is always associated to a transformation matrix